jmrossy/celo-web-wallet/README.md

-# Celo Wallet For Web and Desktop
+# Othello Wallet

 A lightweight, self-sovereign wallet for the Celo network.
-Manage small accounts [on the web](https://celowallet.app) or large ones [on your desktop.](https://github.com/celo-tools/celo-web-wallet/releases) Fully compatible with Ledger hardware.
+Manage small accounts [on the web](https://celowallet.app) or large ones [on your desktop.](https://github.com/celo-tools/celo-web-wallet/releases).

+**Note**: This wallet is not currently under active development.
+Only security updates will be released.

 ## Desktop Downloads